-Christie Younger is an American artist who lives and works near Raleigh, North Carolina.
-Her paintings are collected internationally, shown in several acclaimed galleries across the Southeastern United States, and have been featured on national television.
+Christie Younger is an American artist who lives and works in North Wilkesboro, North Carolina.
+Her paintings are collected internationally, shown in several acclaimed galleries across the Southeastern United States, and have been featured on HGTV.
 She has a diverse background and education in fine art along with biological science.
 This along with her love of nature brings to life her unique artistic perspective which ultimately is intended to convey light, beauty, and simplicity while simultaneously expressing the complexities within a subject finding balance between contradictions and beauty in imperfection.

 She pushes this idea further by deconstructing her view into simpler elements and destroying the obvious while simultaneously including authentic moments to convey more elaborate ideas.
 She is intrigued with contrasting interactions; simple vs. complex, classic vs. modern, clarity vs. ambiguity, order vs. chaos, depth vs. shallowness, negative space vs. positive space, etc. She uses texture and line to define form by sculpting oil paint with her palette knife and pencil while scratching away paint with various tools, aka, Sgraffito.
 All of these elements combined with her creativity and skill bring to life a painting that displays imperfect beauty in a very unique style.
-She finds the most freedom of expression through her floral still lifes, botanicals, and the occasional landscape.
+She finds the most freedom of expression through various subject matter but is most known for her floral still lifes, fruit botanicals, and abstracts.
 However, not to place limits on herself, she at times enjoys experimentation with other subjects while working with several mediums and tools at times...because...

 “An artist should never be a prisoner of himself, prisoner of style, prisoner of reputation, prisoner of success.”
 Henri Matisse